 According to Voice of America, Taghato, a Farsi-language news outlet operated by Iranians living in the U.S., first broke Dalili's case.
-In 2018, Taghato tweeted that the Iranian regime arrested Dalili on March 20, 2016, after he traveled back to Iran following the death of his father, and sentenced him to ten years in prison for "allegedly cooperating with a hostile government."
-Taghato also stated that Dalili's family had not gone public about his case.
+In 2018, Taghato tweeted that the Iranian regime arrested Dalili on March 20, 2016, after he traveled back to Iran following his father's death, and sentenced him to ten years in prison for "allegedly cooperating with a hostile government."
+Taghato also stated that Dalili's family had not disclosed his case publicly.